 Even though there are some small restaurants, shops, and minor train stations that accept only cash, there will be a convenience store like a 7/11 or a Family Mart within a radius of ten feet where you’ll find an ATM; and at most of these convenience stores, you can also pay with your credit card.

 However, many guidebooks claim that your trip will be much more complicated if you don’t get a Suica or Pasmo card.
 Although I’m a sucker for local cards – I got loyalty cards on many of my travels since it made me feel so….local – I managed to spend three weeks in Japan and never found myself in a situation where I needed one.
 I either bought a day pass or paid by credit card.
 Also, I made sure to have enough small change which really was no biggy.

 Advertising that you get a discount on your tickets is ridiculous as the amount you actually save is between €0.01 to around €0.08 on a trip in Tokyo.
 So how much do you need to travel to save a significant amount of money?!

 However, at least they canceled the 500 Yen deposit for tourists.
 Since September 2019, there has been a deposit-free Welcome Suica card which is valid for 28 days.
 The card is available with different pre-loaded amounts ranging from 1,000 to 10,000 Yen.

 I’ve heard that Japanese people speak almost exclusively their mother tongue.
-I was completely freaked out before going to Japan, downloading language apps and trying to memorize some Japanese signs.
-I was afraid of losing my way and never make it back to Europe.
+I was completely freaked out before going to Japan, downloading language apps, and trying to memorize some Japanese signs.
+I was afraid of losing my way and never making it back to Europe.